19th Century Club (Provo, Utah)

 Found in 1 Collection or Record:

-Scope and Contents Collection includes club records, including membership records, information regarding each meeting, scrapbooks of club events and members, correspondence between club members and other organizations, and ephemera and artifacts relating to the club's history.
+Collection includes club records, including membership records, information regarding each meeting, scrapbooks of club events and members, correspondence between club members and other organizations, and ephemera and artifacts relating to the club's history.
+Dated 1891 to 2010.